Finasteride: Pharmacodynamics

 As of 2012, the tissues in which the different isozymes of 5α-reductase are expressed are not fully clear.
 This is because different investigators have obtained varying results with different reagents, methods, and tissues examined.
 However, the different isozymes of 5α-reductase appear to be widely expressed, with notable tissues including the prostate gland, seminal vesicles, testes, epididymides, skin, hair follicles, liver, kidneys, and brain, among others.

 By inhibiting 5α-reductase and thus preventing DHT production, finasteride reduces androgen signaling in tissues like the prostate gland and the scalp.
-In the prostate, this reduces prostate volume, which improves BPH and reduces risk of prostate cancer.
+In the prostate, this reduces prostate volume, which improves BPH and reduces the risk of prostate cancer.
 Finasteride reduces prostate volume by 20 to 30% in men with benign prostatic hyperplasia.
 Inhibition of 5α-reductase also reduces epididymal weight, and decreases motility and normal morphology of spermatozoa in the epididymis.

 Neurosteroids like 3α-androstanediol (derived from DHT) and allopregnanolone (derived from progesterone) activate the GABAA receptor in the brain; because finasteride prevents the formation of neurosteroids, it functions as a neurosteroidogenesis inhibitor and may contribute to a reduction of GABAA activity.
 Reduction of GABAA receptor activation by these neurosteroids has been implicated in depression, anxiety, and sexual dysfunction.

 In accordance with finasteride being a potent 5α-reductase inhibitor but a weak inhibitor of 5β-reductase, the medication decreases circulating levels of 5α-reduced steroids like allopregnanolone but does not reduce concentrations of 5β-reduced steroids like pregnanolone.
 Pregnanolone acts as a potent GABAA receptor positive allosteric modulator similarly to allopregnanolone.